 As such, we must first get an idea of what the real average net worth is in our respective countries, and then figure out the average net worth of the above average person!

 According to CNN Money 2021, the average net worth for the following ages are: $9,000 for ages 25-34, $52,000 for ages 35-44, $100,000 for ages 45-54, $180,000 for ages 55-64, and $232,000+ for 65+.

-Seems low, but that’s because the age range is large and most Americans aren’t fiscally responsible with their money with only a ~5.8% savings rate as of 2019.
+Seems low, but that's because the age range is large.
+Most Americans aren't fiscally responsible with their money with only a 5-7% saving rate before the global pandemic hit in 2020.